gridshadow/gdexport/README.md

 >  The argument names **MUST** be specified in order
 > for valid code to be created.
 Additionally, this method **MUST NOT** be
 > defined (no function body), as one will be automatically generated.
-> class.
-This method can be called to emit the signal (the generated
+> This method can be called to emit the signal (the generated
 > definition forwards to the `emit_signal` function).
 A signal can have a `void`
 > return or a return of type `godot::Error`.
 In the later case the return value
 > from `emit_signal` is returned, while in the former it is discarded.